MXNetEdge/mxnet-infrastructure/mxnet-bot/LabelBotAddLabels/README.md

 #### 1. Store a secret
 *Create a secret using Terraform*
 * Configure ***variables.tf***
-    1. In variable "github_credentials", fill in GITHUB_USER and GITHUB_OAUTH_TOKEN.
+    1. In variable "github_credentials", fill in github_user and github_oauth_token.
 If you don't want to fill in here, then you can leave them blank.
        After you set up a secret, you can go to [AWS Secrets Manager Console](https://console.aws.amazon.com/secretsmanager) console to manually fill in secret values.
     2. In variable "secret_name", fill in the name of your secret. ie:"github/credentials"
 * Run `terraform apply`.
 It will create the secret.
 Once setup, it will output the secret ARN.
 Write it down.